 Electrical Discharge Machining

-Applications, such as manufacturing molds and dies for die casting and forging, as well as parts and components for industries such as food and beverage, automobile, defense, electronics and medical are common uses of conventional EDM.
+Applications, such as manufacturing molds and dies for die casting and forging are common uses of conventional EDM.
+It is also used for parts and components in many industries, such as food and beverage, automobile, defense, electronics, and medical.
 Using a dielectric fluid bath to prevent unwanted sparks and to flush away machining debris, EDM cutting and drilling is able to produce parts with high tolerances and accuracy.
 As there is no contact between the machine and the work piece, there is no potential for impact damage either, resulting in a high quality piece with minimal imperfections and wastage.
-EDM is typically used for electrically conductive materials and some which are commonly processed with CNC EDM include aluminum, copper, zinc, bronze, tin, silicon, titanium and stainless steel.
+EDM is typically used for electrically conductive materials and those commonly processed with CNC EDM include aluminum, copper, zinc, bronze, tin, silicon, titanium, and stainless steel.

 The actual electrical discharge machining is accomplished through carefully created sparks, which are electrical discharges that can generate heat anywhere from eight to twenty thousand degrees.
-A shaped tool, electrode or wire is used to generate the series of sparks, depending on the process.
-There is no actual physical cutting contact but rather a conductive path that is established between the electrode and the material which melts away the unwanted portions of the work piece.
+A shaped tool, electrode, or wire is used to generate the series of sparks, depending on the process.
+There is no actual physical cutting contact, but rather a conductive path that is established between the electrode and the material, which melts away the unwanted portions of the work piece.

 Electrical discharge machining has advantages over other machining techniques due to its ability to create complex and intricate parts with a high degree of accuracy.
 Another advantage of electrical discharge machining is its ability to machine parts on an extremely small scale.